lords-7/essai2/docs/Deprecating-Disabling-and-Removing-Formulae.md

 A formula should be disabled to indicate to users that the formula cannot be used and will be removed in the future.
 Disabled formulae may no longer build from source or have working bottles.

-The most common reasons for disabling a formula are:

-- it cannot be built from source on all supported OS versions (meaning no new bottles can be built)
-- it has been deprecated for a long time
-- the project has no license

-Popular formulae (e.g. have more than 1000 [analytics installs in the last 90 days](https://formulae.brew.sh/analytics/install/90d/)) should not be disabled without a deprecation period of at least six months even if e.g. they do not build from source and do not have a license.

-Unpopular formulae (e.g. have fewer than 1000 [analytics installs in the last 90 days](https://formulae.brew.sh/analytics/install/90d/)) can be disabled immediately for any of the reasons above e.g. they cannot be built from source on any supported macOS version or Linux.
-They can be manually removed three months after their disable date.

 To disable a formula, add a `disable!` call.
 This call should include a deprecation date in the ISO 8601 format and a deprecation reason:

 ```ruby